Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 # Project Design

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.
 ![UML Diagram](ChessGame.drawio.png)

+NOTE: THE UML DIAGRAM IS A PROTOTYPE AND DOES NOT CONTAIN ALL NEW METHODS.

 # Intended pacing: